souriya777/spotify-mobile-svelte/README.md

 ✅✅✅ GOAL : MOST API CALLS ✅✅✅

+- I am not able to catch "PlaybackNotAvailableOrActiveError" => err instance of PlaybackNotAvailableOrActiveError is `false`...
+- Spotify.Player#getCurrentState... => for what ?
+- fix(spotify-connect): only a single instance in devices...
 - TODO feat(store): refactor store in multiple files
 - feat(player): autoplay when click on next/previous
 - resolve bug when batch play/pause button